jt14den/SWC-Cheatsheets/r-novice-gapminder2.md

         ```

     -   Arrange is a dplyr function
-    -   It's a good idea to do checks all the time (like all_equal)
+    -   Defensive programming: It's a good idea to do checks all the time (like all_equal)

 -   Ok, now let's go back to wide
 -   Remember, we used gather() to put all the columns together, and then separate() to split the year from the variable